teleportsing/AWS-DeploymentManagement-lab/README.md

-# Task 1 : Deploy a S
+# Task 1: Deploy a Stack using AWSCloudformation

 In this task , you deploy a pre-defined Cloud Formation template to buildan Amazon VPC